SyncfusionExamples/getting-started-with-the-vue-split-button-component/README.md

 # getting-started-with-the-vue-split-button-component
 The [Vue Split Button](https://www.syncfusion.com/vue-components/vue-split-button?utm_source=github&utm_medium=listing&utm_campaign=vue-split-button-github-samples) triggers a default action when the primary button is clicked and provides a list of actions when the drop-down button is clicked.
 A quick start project that shows how to add the Syncfusion Vue Split button component to a Vue application.
 It shows how to add a separator and display icons in the split button.
 It also shows how to customize the icon position.

+## Project prerequisites

+Make sure that you have the latest versions of NodeJS and Visual Studio Code in your machine before starting to work on this project.

+### How to run this application?

+To run this application, you need to clone the `getting-started-with-the-vue-split-button-component` repository and then open it in Visual Studio Code.
+Now, simply install all the necessary vue packages into your current project using the `npm install` command and run your project using the `npm run dev` command.

 ## Features and Benefits

 ### Menu items with icons